rymane/katacoda/python-project/step2.md

 Run the test:
 `pytest`{{execute}}

-This test fails since 5 is not in the array and we asserted it to be at index 0.
+Exactly, this test fails since 5 is not in the array, and we asserted it to be at index 0.
 Let's change that!

+*Click copy to editor to create the file.*

 <pre class="file" data-filename="search/test_bs.py" data-target="replace">
 from binarySearch import *